award28/changelogger/docs/README.md

     jinja: 'version = "{{ new_version }}"'
 ```

-In fact, that's the exact yaml used by this project!
-Let's breakdown what each
+In fact, that's the exact configuration used by this project!
+Let's breakdown
-line means.
+what each line means.

 ##### `versioned_files:`
-This line let's Changelogger know that you have a list of files you would like
+This line lets Changelogger know that you have a list of files you would like
 Changelogger to maintain.
 This list can be one or more, but if it doesn't exist,
 Changelogger will only manage the `CHANGELOG.md` file.

 ##### `- rel_path: "pyproject.toml"`
 The `-` is the start of a new versioned file section; it's unimportant that this
 is on the `rel_path` field, but is important that this section is separated from
-other versioned files and that all other related fields are below the `-`'d field.
+other versioned files, and that all other related fields are below the `-`'d field.

 The `rel_path` lets Changelogger know that there is a file in the path, relative
 to the `.changelogger.yml` file, that you would like Changelogger to maintain the